textpattern/textpacks/README.md

 ### Creating new translation

-When creating entirely new translations, always use the `en-gb.textpack` as your template and reference point - this file is always up-to-date.
+When creating entirely new translations, always use the `en.textpack` as your template and reference point - this file is always up-to-date.

 ### Creating new empty template